 Background: Hereditary non polyposis colorectal cancer (HNPCC) appears to have a better prognosis than sporadic cancer.
-In the present study we evaluated the clinical outcomes of HNPCC patients in comparison with their sporadic colorectal cancer counterparts arising from the general population recorded in a populationbased cancer registry in Iran.
-Patients and methods: The population studied consisted of 121 individuals including 61 patients with sporadic colorectal cancer and 60 patients with HNPCC who were followed-up between 2003 and 2008 in Taleghani hospital Tehran.
+In the present study we evaluated the clinical outcomes of HNPCC patients with their sporadic colorectal cancer counterparts arising from the general population recorded in a population-based cancer registry in Iran.
+Patients and methods: The population studied consisted of 121 individuals including 61 patients with sporadic colorectal cancer and 60 with HNPCC who were followed-up between 2003 and 2008 in Taleghani Hospital Tehran.
 The subjects with HNPCC were screened according to Amsterdam criteria II and Bethesda Guidelines.
-All those with sporadic cancer had no familial history of colorectal cancer.
-Observed survival was estimated using the Kaplan-Meier method and compared with log rank test.
-Multivariate analysis was performed using the Cox regression analysis.
-Results: In the HNPCC group, 85.0% showed tumors in the colon, vs. 68.9% in the sporadic cancer group.
-The 5-year survival was 82.5% in the HNPCC study group compared with only 56.4% in the sporadc cancer group (P=0.044).
+Subjects with sporadic cancer had no familial history of colorectal cancer.
+Observed survival was estimated using the Kaplan-Meier method and compared with the log rank test.
+Multivariate analysis was performed using Cox' regression analysis.
+Results: In the HNPCC group, 85.0% showed tumors in the colon, vs. 68.9% in the sporadic colorectal cancer group.
+The 5-year survival was 82.5% in the HNPCC study group compared with only 56.4% in the sporadic colorectal cancer group (P=0.044).
 The age distribution at diagnosis of sporadic patients was significantly higher than HNPCC patients (mean 50.1 years vs 44.3 years P=0.008).
 The hazard ratio for sporadic cases was 2.93 (95% CI 1.06-8.11) compared with the HNPCC group (P=0.038).
-Conclusion: Our findings corroborate the results of previous studies which showed overall survival of colorectal cancer in patients with HNPCC is better than for sporadic CRC patients.
+Conclusion: Our findings corroborate the results of previous studies which showed overall survival of colorectal cancer in patients with HNPCC is better than with sporadic CRC patients.

-Key Words: Survival - HNPCC - sporadic colorectal cancer - comparison
+Key Words: Survival - HNPCC - sporadic colorectal cancer

-Asian Pacific J Cancer Prev, 10, 209-212
+Asian Pacific J Cancer Prev, 9, 497-500